 Pay applicable title and registration fees and PA sales tax (if applicable).

-- Your county may impose a fee of $5 for each vehicle registered in that county.
-The $5 fee is collected by PennDOT at the time a vehicle is initially registered, when the registration is renewed and when the registration plate is transferred.
+Your county may impose an annual fee of $5 for each vehicle registered in that county.
+The $5 fee is collected by PennDOT at the time a vehicle is initially registered and annually when the registration is renewed.
+The fee is based on the number of years a customer wants to register their vehicle.
+Customers who register their vehicle for multiple years will pay the annual $5 fee for every year of registration.
+This means customers will pay a fee of $10 for a two-year or $25 for a five-year vehicle registration.
 For a listing of counties that participate in the local use fee, refer to the “Fee for Local Use - Participating Counties” (PDF) Fact Sheet.

 Forms among the most commonly requested by military customers are:

-- MV-44 (PDF), "Application for Duplicate Registration Card, Replacement of Registration Plate, or Weight Class Sticker or Transfer of Registration"
+MV-44 (PDF), "Application for Duplicate Registration Card or Replacement of Lost, Stolen or Defaced Registration Plate"

 Service persons and their family members may also choose to renew their licenses at four-year intervals.